amanda132/W4111Notes/normalization.md

-# I. Redundancy and Anomalies
+# II.
+Redundancy and Anomalies
 In general, redundancy is bad.
 We want to find a systematic way to solve this problem.
 * Update Anomaly: If one copy of such repeated data is updated, an inconsistency is created unless all copies are similarly updated.
 * Insertion Anomaly: It may not be possible to store certain information, unless some other information is stored as well.